aletuan/bog-v1/content/posts/2018-03-29--Passportjs/index.md

 app.listen(port, () => console.log(`Server running on port ${port}`));
 ```

-## Conclusion
+## Closing
 In modern web application, authentication can take a variety of form.
 As a middleware for Node application, Passport recognizes  that requirements, and provides various authentication mechanism (known as strategies), packages each strategy as individual module, apply them depending on the application’s requirements.

-Tag: #javascript #passport #authentication #security